dimitri995/Microservices-Tracing-with-Kafka-OpenTelemetry/README.md

 This project demonstrates a distributed microservices architecture with multiple components working together to handle HTTP requests, database interactions, and messaging using Kafka.
-OpenTelemetry is used for end-to-end tracing, allowing the complete flow of requests to be visualized in Jaeger.
+OpenTelemetry is used for end-to-end tracing, allowing the complete flow of requests to be visualized in Uptrace.

 In this project, there are two types of instrumentation: **auto-instrumentation with library** and **manual instrumentation**.